Hairtrigger-Bunnies/nodejs-bangazon-site/README.md

 To tear down, populate the database and start nodemon.

 1. Register a account with an  username, email, First/Last name, password of your choosing.
+2. Click on My Account link in the nav bar to add/edit account and payment information.